Drew-Alleman/wiretap/README.md

 <img width="690" height="432" alt="image" src="https://github.com/user-attachments/assets/d5599ba3-b539-4b7f-bcf0-58449c59b7a9" />
 <img width="998" height="600" alt="image" src="https://github.com/user-attachments/assets/1f35213e-f9b8-4397-a3dc-3db23583b7a0" />

 # To-Do
-## In-General
-- Tutorial on how to import the raw audio into Audacity

 ## Python Listener
 The following should be ready to go, I just need to test the code:
   - Allow multiple connections at once